A project from the National Trust of WA

-The board proposed that a lime dosage pit be built next to Pumping Station No.1 on its western side and that all water coming from the reservoir should be dosed with lime before being pumped to Station No.2.
-While the tank was being built and, in order not to delay water treatment, it was decided to commence the treatment as soon as possible using the receival tank at No.2 Pumping Station as the mixing tank.
+The board proposed that a lime dosage pit be built next to No 1 Pump Station on its western side and that all water coming from the reservoir should be dosed with lime before being pumped to Station No.2.
+While the tank was being built and, in order not to delay water treatment, it was decided to commence the treatment as soon as possible using the receival tank at No 2 Pump Station as the mixing tank.

-When the large lime settlement tank on the western side of Pumping Station No.1 had been completed in June 1913 the lime treatment process was recommenced at that station.
+When the large lime settlement tank on the western side of No 1 Pump Station had been completed in June 1913 the lime treatment process was recommenced at that station.
 Not surprisingly the carrying capacities of the pipes between pumping stations Nos 1 and 2 and also of the clean pipes downstream of No. 2 station decreased steadily over the next eighteen months due to carbonate deposition.